it comes to paying for cosmetic surgery, you’re pretty much

 company to cover a cosmetic procedure include:

-- Breast reduction, if your breasts are so large that you have
+if your breasts are so large that you have back problems or

-- Dermatological or surgical procedures that will fix severe
+or surgical procedures that will fix severe scarring from injury,

-surgeon in the beginning and ask for an accurate estimate of how
+your surgeon in the beginning and ask for an accurate estimate

 much of a bill you will incur over the course of the procedure.